 Office of Intramural Research (OIR)

 The Office of Intramural Research is responsible for oversight and coordination of intramural research, training, and technology transfer conducted internally within the federal laboratories and clinics of the National Institutes of Health.
 Comprising approximately 10% of the NIH budget, the intramural research program, spread across 24 NIH institutes and centers, includes the NIH Clinical Center research hospital and the National Library of Medicine.
 The program supports approximately 1,000 principal investigators and 7,000 trainees and other scientific staff.

 Office of Communications and Public Liaison (OCPL)

-The Office of Communications and Public Liaison advises the Director and communicates information about NIH policies, programs, and research results to the general public, the media, public interest groups, the scientific and medical communities, and other audiences.
-OCPL also encourages broad national public participation in NIH activities, helps to resolve local community concerns, and coordinates how NIH implements the Freedom of Information Act and Plain Language Act.
+The Office of Communications and Public Liaison (OCPL) advises the Director and is responsible for communicating information on NIH policies, programs, and research results to the general public, the media, public interest groups, the scientific and medical communities, and other audiences.
+OCPL also encourages broad national public participation in NIH activities, helps to resolve local community concerns, and coordinates how NIH implements the Federal Freedom of Information Act and Plain Language Act.
 The office also sets communications policies for the NIH and coordinates agency-wide communications and public liaison activities; manages the principal Web site for NIH; and produces a variety of original communication products, including traditional and electronic publications for NIH employees.